heathdutton/aws-eb-cron/README.md

 Usage:
 - Add the AmazonEC2ReadOnlyAccess policy to the aws-elasticbeanstalk-ec2-role (required so that instances can check their status)
 - Drop the `10_aws_eb_cron.config` file into your `.ebextensions` folder within your project.
-- Execute cron tasks with `aws-eb-cron` in front of them.
+- Prefix cron tasks with `aws-eb-cron` when you only want them to run on the leading instance.
+- The script will periodically check if it is on the active leader, making this safe to use when scaling up and down.

 Example: Every 5 minutes, execute `php cron.php`, but only do so on one instance in the beanstalk environment.
 ```